Kaufman Hall 214

 Ping Zhu is an Associate Professor of Modern Chinese Literature in the Department of Modern Languages, Literatures, and Linguistics.
-Professor Zhu serves as Acting Editor in Chief of the peer-reviewed literary journal Chinese Literature Today and is a contributing editor for World Literature Today.
-She is the head of the Chinese section at the University of Oklahoma.
+Professor Zhu serves as Acting Editor in Chief of the peer-reviewed journal Chinese Literature and Thought Today and is a contributing editor for World Literature Today.
+Previously, she served as Acting Editor in Chief of Chinese Literature Today from 2017 to 2021.
 Ping Zhu is the recipient of the Presidential Dream Course Award in 2015 and the CAS Kinney Sugg Outstanding Professor Award in 2021.

 Ping Zhu received her Ph.D. in Comparative Literature from Rutgers University.
 Her research interests include modern and contemporary Chinese literature, women’s & gender studies, Chinese films, literary theory, and translation.

 Ping Zhu's first book is entitled Gender and Subjectivities in Early Twentieth-century Chinese Literature and Culture (Palgrave, 2015).
 With firsthand cultural texts and fresh literary analysis, this book explores how Chinese intellectuals in the early twentieth century rescued the feminine as the inferior other from the colonial sex/gender binary, and reconstructed the feminine as a bisexual quality that both gave birth to and empowered modern Chinese subjectivities.